Levante water frog, Levant waterfrog, Levant Green Frog, Bedriaga's Frog, Jaza' Akhdar, Türkischer Wasserfrosch

 Distribution and Habitat

-Country distribution from AmphibiaWeb's database: Egypt, Greece, Israel, Jordan, Lebanon, Syrian Arab Republic, Turkey.
+Country distribution from AmphibiaWeb's database: Egypt, Iran, Islamic Republic of, Israel, Jordan, Lebanon, Syrian Arab Republic, Turkey.
 Introduced: Malta.

 Life History, Abundance, Activity, and Special Behaviors

-Call duration is approximately 1 second, with 5.89 pulse groups/call, and 12.36 pulses/group.
-To hear the call, go to the Tree of Life webpage for Rana bedriagae.
+To hear the call, go to the Tree of Life webpage for Pelophylax bedriagae.

 Trends and Threats

-In Israel, it is protected by legislation.
-It is found in several protected areas in Jordan: the Azraq Wetland Reserve, the Dana Wildlife Reserve, and the Al Maujib Wildlife Reserve.
-It also occurs within several protected areas in Lebanon: Arz El-Shouf, Horj Ehden, the Ammiq marshes and the Sandy Beach of Sour.
-In Lebanon, there are no threats to the species.
+The species is protected in many countries.
+In Israel, the species is protected by legislation.
+In Jordan, it is found in several protected areas, such as the Azraq Wetland Reserve, the Dana Wildlife Reserve, and the Al Maujib Wildlife Reserve.
+In Lebanon, there are no known threats to the species and it occurs within several protected areas, such as Arz El-Shouf, Horj Ehden, the Ammiq marshes and the Sandy Beach of Sour (Baha El Din 2006, Papenfuss et al. 2016).
+It can also be found in several protected areas in Turkey (Papenfuss et al. 2016).

 Relation to Humans